-In teaching RSE, we must have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.
+In teaching RSE, we must have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996 and the Equality Act 2010.

 At The Leys we teach RSE as set out in this policy.